-7Administrators must maintain separate keys for every domain which wishes to exchange authentication information with another domain, implying n(n-1) keys for n domains, or they must utilise a hierarchical arrangement of domains, which may increase network traffic and complicate the trust model by requiring evaluation of transited domains [25].
+7Administrators must maintain separate keys for every domain which wishes to exchange authentication information with another domain, implying n(n-1) keys for n domains, or they must utilise a hierarchical arrangement of domains, which may increase network traffic and complicate the trust model by requiring evaluation of transited domains [Hur et al. 2001].